Written By Jan Pascal Tschudy

-You are one of the 100,000 people who have participated in Ironman events across the world just this year, but what next?
+So, you’re one of the 100,000 people who have participated in IRONMAN events across the world just this year.
+But, what next?

 We caught up with Jan Pascal Tschudy who finished in fourth position at Wadi Rum Ultra 2018 (Ultra X Jordan) to find out how he did it.

 You are an experienced and successful triathlete, so what made you make the switch to take on the challenge of an ultra-marathon?

 Thanks, over the last two years I have done a lot of half and full distance triathlons.
 I have always been keen on attempting something as adventurous as an ultra-marathon since I started running in 2009/2010.

 Three years ago I never felt ready to go for one.
 Not mentally nor physically.
 However, after starting triathlons and competing in longer distance events I became more aware of what my body was capable of and felt more and more that now was the right time.